metio/kube-custom-resources-rs/CONTRIBUTING.md

 $ ./code-generator/generate.sh prometheus-operator/prometheus-operator
 ```

-If not `<project_name>` argument was given, code for all CRDs in the catalog will be generated.
+If no `<project_name>` argument was given, code for all CRDs in the catalog will be generated.

 ### 3. Check output